- I have tried everything: pellets, poison grain, gas canisters, sonic emitters, and vibrators. Nothing has worked. What am I doing wrong?

 We definitely encourage customers to attract Barn owls, but if they spot fresh gopher activity and don’t take action with traps immediately, you are asking for trouble.
 A single GOPHER is capable of causing a lot of damage quickly.
+It takes three years for a grape vine to fruit.
+A gopher can kill a vine overnight.
 You cannot afford to wait for an owl to arrive.
 Effective action must be taken immediately.
 Set traps!

 The process of coaxing a Barn owl to your box has several stages and requires attention and commitment.
 The most important factors installing these boxes are heat barriers and placement.
-On an overage only about fifty percent of the nesting boxes you place will be inhabited by owls so it is important to place them properly, protect the boxes from extreme heat, and erect more than you think you will need.
 Here are some tips for placing successful nesting boxes for Barn Owls.

-- The nest boxes should be at least 10 feet off the ground and near pasture and barn areas.
+- The nest boxes should be at least 10 feet off the ground.

-- The boxes can be located on posts, trees, or on barns.
+- The boxes can be located on posts, in trees, or on barns.